 Applying Bubble Wrap To A Mini Greenhouse

-One of the pitfalls of adding insulation is that it can reduce the movement of air inside the mini greenhouse, causing damp problems.
+One of the pitfalls of insulating your mini greenhouse is that it can reduce the movement of air inside the mini greenhouse, causing damp problems.
 For this reason, we normally only recommend the insulation of the end glass and the roof.
 With the front glass left un-insulated, the plants can easily be accessed, the doors can be slid open for ventilation on brighter days, and the clear glass will allow the maximum daylight to enter the greenhouse.

 The end glass can be easily insulated by cutting pieces of bubble that are about 1″ (20mm) bigger than the panel of glass.
 The glass sheet can then be carefully removed, the bubble wrapped around the glass with the bubble on the inside.
 The glass can then be replaced and any excess bubble trimmed off.
 Be very careful when removing the glass, as if the corners are damaged, the toughened glass will shatter.